christinahedges/gaiaoffline/README.md

 1. Your config files match.
 All but the `db_dir` location should match.
 2. Your database file is in the `db_dir` location.
 You can also find this by running `from gaiaoffline import DATABASEPATH`.
 This string will tell you where the file should be.

 If you are using the default settings of this repository you can [download a precomputed catalog here](https://zenodo.org/records/14866120).
+This will likely be adequate for the needs of most users.

 ### Creating the Database from scratch